What is constructive dismissal? (sometimes referred to as constructive unfair dismissal)

 A. Constructive dismissal occurs following a fundamental breach of contract by the employer and the employer cannot then rely on that contract in the future.

-Therefore, if an employee can show that they have been constructively dismissed, they will not be bound by post-termination terms in the contract, such as restrictive covenants.
+Therefore, if an employee can show that they have been constructively dismissed, they may not be bound by post-termination terms in the contract, such as restrictive covenants.

 Q. How can an employer avoid constructive dismissal claims?